bruderstein/PythonScript/docs/source/scintilla.rst

    See Scintilla documentation for `SCI_GETINDICATORVALUE <http://www.scintilla.org/ScintillaDoc.html#SCI_GETINDICATORVALUE>`_

-.. method:: editor.indicatorFillRange(position, fillLength)
+.. method:: editor.indicatorFillRange(start, lengthFill)

    Turn a indicator on over a range.

    See Scintilla documentation for `SCI_INDICATORFILLRANGE <http://www.scintilla.org/ScintillaDoc.html#SCI_INDICATORFILLRANGE>`_

-.. method:: editor.indicatorClearRange(position, clearLength)
+.. method:: editor.indicatorClearRange(start, lengthClear)

    Turn a indicator off over a range.

    See Scintilla documentation for `SCI_INDICATORCLEARRANGE <http://www.scintilla.org/ScintillaDoc.html#SCI_INDICATORCLEARRANGE>`_

-.. method:: editor.indicatorAllOnFor(position) -> int
+.. method:: editor.indicatorAllOnFor(pos) -> int

-   Are any indicators present at position?
+   Are any indicators present at pos?

    See Scintilla documentation for `SCI_INDICATORALLONFOR <http://www.scintilla.org/ScintillaDoc.html#SCI_INDICATORALLONFOR>`_

-.. method:: editor.indicatorValueAt(indicator, position) -> int
+.. method:: editor.indicatorValueAt(indicator, pos) -> int

-   What value does a particular indicator have at at a position?
+   What value does a particular indicator have at a position?

    See Scintilla documentation for `SCI_INDICATORVALUEAT <http://www.scintilla.org/ScintillaDoc.html#SCI_INDICATORVALUEAT>`_

-.. method:: editor.indicatorStart(indicator, position) -> int
+.. method:: editor.indicatorStart(indicator, pos) -> int

    Where does a particular indicator start?

    See Scintilla documentation for `SCI_INDICATORSTART <http://www.scintilla.org/ScintillaDoc.html#SCI_INDICATORSTART>`_

-.. method:: editor.indicatorEnd(indicator, position) -> int
+.. method:: editor.indicatorEnd(indicator, pos) -> int

    Where does a particular indicator end?